 Satchel Paige later played for the Kansas City Athletics and the St. Louis Browns.
-In his career, he was celebrated by players like Joe DiMaggio and Dizzy Dean who extolled him as the greatest pitcher of all times.
+In his career, he was celebrated by players like Joe DiMaggio and Dizzy Dean who extolled him as the greatest pitcher of all time.
 Paige’s skills, performance, longevity, and personality drew a record-setting crowd in 1948 in Cleveland of 72,562 to see him pitch.

 Paige’s last full season in Major League Baseball came in 1953 when he was released by the St Louis Browns.
 In 1965 Paige, then 59, was signed to play one game against the Boston Red Sox.
 The rest of this time he played with minor league teams or barnstormed across the country.
-Paige briefly appeared as a buffalo soldier in the 1957 film, The Wonderful Country, starring Robert Mitchum and Julie London and in 1968 he was an unsuccessful candidate for a seat in the Missouri State Legislature.
+Paige briefly appeared as a Buffalo Soldier in the 1957 film The Wonderful Country, starring Robert Mitchum and Julie London, and in 1968 he was an unsuccessful candidate for a seat in the Missouri State Legislature.
 His greatest late life honor came in 1971 when he was inducted into the Baseball Hall of Fame.
-Paige’s last job in baseball was in 1980 when he was named Vice-President of the Triple-A Springfield (Missouri?)
-Cardinals.
+Paige’s last job in baseball was in 1980 when he was named Vice-President of the Triple-A Springfield (Missouri) Cardinals.

 Paige married twice.
 His first wife, Janet Howard, who he wed in 1934, divorced him in 1943.
 He married his second wife, Lahoma Brown, in 1947.
 The couple had seven children.